trunkmaster/trunkmaster.github.io/README.md

 - New version of **libdispatch from Apple Swift 5.0** repository.
 - Bleeding edge versions of **GNUstep Make, Base, GORM, ProjectCenter**;
 - New version of **libobjc2 - 2.0**.
-- Refactored NXAppKit, NXFoundation frameworks and merged into **DesktopKit** - this is more relevant name to reflect purpose of included classes (however classes prefix was changed from `NX` to `NXT` to save link to NeXT - classes are aimed to bring NeXT Desktop);
+- Refactored NXAppKit, NXFoundation frameworks and merged into **DesktopKit** - this is more relevant name to reflect purpose of included classes (however classes prefix was changed from `NX` to `NXT` to save link to NeXT - classes are aimed to bring NeXT desktop experience);
+- NXSystem renamed into **SystemKit** - classes prefix OSE - stands for Operating System Environment.
+OS and X11 specific classes;
 - New **SoundKit framework**.
-The basic idea behind the kit is to provide sound output and input facility to applications, sound control (per application and per output
-mixer: mute, volume, profiles).
+The basic idea behind the kit is to provide sound output and input facility to applications, sound control (per application and per output mixer: mute, volume, profiles).
 Encoding and decoding of sounds (read/write formats, tags handling, etc) is a responsiblity of the applications (or maybe a separate framework like MusicKit).
 - **Sound Preferences** - uses sound controls facility of SoundKit -
 - Handcrafted **mouse cursor theme** - mix of NeXT and MacOS styles (details are [here](https://github.com/trunkmaster/nextspace/wiki/Mouse-Cursors)).
 - NeXT like, but colorful animated boot splash **Plymouth theme**.
 - Plenty of enhancements and fixes to **Workspace**.
 I don't recall all of them (most of them described at [Workspace project page](https://github.com/trunkmaster/nextspace/projects/4)).
-Main areas of enhancements are:
+Main areas of interest are:

   - appicons: click, double-click, right-click menu;
   - window focus handling: manual switch between windows of application and applications; Dock and Icon Yard management (configuration and hiding/showing); focus switch on window appearing and closing; focus switch after workspace switch;